KIDS SUSPENSION FORKS

 MSRP: $479 USD | Where to buy: Trailcraft

 Engineered for young riders with 20 (1574 grams) and 24" (1689 grams) wheel configurations.
-Fully equipped with thru-axle dropout, 32mm stanchion and Manitou's signature reverse arch design.
-100 and 120 mm travel 20 inch options and 100, 120 and 145 travel 24 inch options, this is a fully tuneable fork with 110mmx15mm boost axle spacing.
-Tapered steerer.
-This fork works for bigger hits and really aggressive kids but does not have the same sensitivity for lighter riders as the Prevelo, Spawn, Trailcraft fork.
+Fully equipped with thru-axle dropout, 32/34mm stanchion and Manitou's signature reverse arch design.
+100 and 120 mm travel 20 inch options and 100, 120 and 140 travel 24/26 inch options, this is a fully tuneable fork with 110mmx15mm boost axle spacing.
+Tapered steerer, comes in 3 models: Comp, Expert and Pro.
+This fork works for bigger hits and really aggressive kids but does not have the same sensitivity for lighter riders as the Prevelo, Spawn, Trailcraft fork or the RST First.

 RockShox Reba RL 26